 - ImPACT testing - ImPACT stands for Immediate Post-Concussion Assessment and Cognitive Testing.
 The computerized test measures memory, attention span, visual and verbal problem solving before the onset of an activity, as baseline test and then after injury to measure recovery.

 Concussion care for children or adolescents must combine the expertise of a multidisciplinary team for diagnosis, treatment and ongoing health management of head injuries.
 Our team of experts in the evaluation and treatment of head injuries includes physicians from neurology, neurosurgery, pediatrics, physical medicine and rehabilitation, sports medicine, surgery, and speech, physical and occupational therapy.

-Penn State Children’s Hospital concussion program provides care for brain injuries including:
+Penn State Health Children’s Hospital concussion program provides care for brain injuries including:

 - Car accident